LifeLock vs. IdentityIQ 2026: Which Service Provides Better Protection?

 • Unlimited monitoring for children

-LifeLock and IdentityIQ are identity theft protection services with features like identity and credit monitoring, as well as insurance coverage.
+LifeLock and IdentityIQ are top identity theft protection services with features like identity and credit monitoring and insurance coverage, but only one can be the winner of this head-to-head matchup: IdentityIQ.

-LifeLock is one of the original identity theft protection services, with its extensive $3 million in insurance coverage from the Ultimate Plus plan.
+LifeLock is one of the original identity theft protection services, with its extensive $3 million in insurance coverage from the Total plan.
 Comparatively, IdentityIQ offers a smaller range of monitoring features but provides access to monthly credit reports through its Secure Max plan.

 Keep reading to discover how each service stacks up in this LifeLock vs. IdentityIQ comparison.